The strange disappearance of Daming Xu from the Three Sisters Wilderness

 French Pete Creek Oregon

 Daming's demise is a sad tale.
 Despite a beautiful sunny day and a good map, he appears to have got disorientated and wandered off in the wrong direction to an unknown fate, for some reason.
-It was unfortunate that the weather turned bad soon after he was reported missing.
+Unfortunately, the weather turned bad soon after he was reported missing.
 Given the thick, inaccessible forest around the French Pete Creek drainage where his guidebook was found, it is likely his remains will never be discovered.
-A simple case of hypothermia, or something more sinister?
-Don't take the wilderness for granted even if you are an experienced hiker.
-Daming took no equipment with him at all on this day hike and this was probably his biggest mistake.

 Jake dutton disappearance French Pete trail